savonet/book/workflow.md

 Here, our function `auth` begins by executing the script `harbor-auth` with the username and password as argument.
 Note that we use `string.quote` to escape shell special characters, so that the user cannot introduce shell commands in his username for instance...
-The `get_process_lines` function returns the list of lines returned by our script and our function returns `true` or `false` depending on whether this first line is "`allowed`" or not.
+The `process.read.lines` function returns the list of lines returned by our script and our function returns `true` or `false` depending on whether this first line is "`allowed`" or not.
 In this way you could easily query an external database of allowed users.